KELVINBRIDGE · GLASGOW|

 For more information about buying a diamond, please give us a call for expert advice.

-This is the most exclusive and costly precious metal.
-It is very robust and has a uniform grey / silver colour that can be polished to a bright finish or brushed to a matt finish.
+Characteristically a very robust precious metal with a uniform grey / silver colour that can be polished to a bright finish or brushed to a matt finish.
 In a finished jewellery piece, the maintenance involved with platinum is minimal.
 It does not tarnish and does not require to be rhodium plated.
 It is an ideal choice for a ring where there may be regular contact with other day to day objects.
 Like all precious metals, platinum will be susceptible to superficial scuffs and scrapes, but these can be easily polished out.

-This is the newest of the precious meatls to be given hallmarking status.
-The Edinburgh assay ofice recognised it as so in 2001.
+This is the newest of the precious metals to be given Hallmarking status.
+The Edinburgh Assay Office recognised it as so in 2001.
 It is part of the platinum group of metals and has an almost identical colour, melting point, lustre and hardness.
 The two most recognisable differences between platinum and palladium is its price and density.
-Palladium is less dense and less expensive than platinum.
-Palladium is a very popular metal used at Blair and Sheridan.
-When our clients are designing a ring to a specific budget it can allow for more costs to be applied to a higher quality centre stone(s).
+Palladium is less dense than platinum, however, the current market price per gram of palladium bypasses any other of the main four precious metals making it the most expensive.

 It is advisable that you have insurance for your jewellery.
 Some customers simply name it as a specific item on their home contents insurance.
 However, depending on your policy, your jewellery item may not be properly insured. i.e. you may not be guaranteed a like for like replacement if your item is lost, damaged or stolen.
 To avoid this scenario, many of our customers take out separate specialist insurance for jewellery.
 We can guide you on this and give you the necessary information required.
 In addition, all jewellery that we make for our customers comes with a valuation certificate for insurance purposes to give you the adequate cover.